garygriswold/Bible.js/Docs/CDN.md

 	create IAM user BibleApp
 	create keys for the user BibleApp
 	add keys to program
-	verify that access fails
-	assign to BibleApp an S3 readonly policy verify that access succeeds
+	assign to BibleApp an S3 read-only policy verify that access succeeds
+	store the keys in a file that will not be put into source code control

+7. Write new download method in download class for s3

+8 Need to verify that 2110947880 is unix time 20 years into the future.

+9. Turn on logging of shortsands-cdn to shortsands-drop

+	must include a cookie in the log

+??????

 6a.
 Attempt to reduce the sdk to only have the required classes